 Consumers Are Adapting to New Payment Methods

-Many importers who are directly selling to end customers often face payment hiccups, especially when they are operating in far-off countries.
-Even though there are now many universal ways of payment, but different local marketplaces are still behind on that front.
+Many importers who directly sell to end customers often face payment hiccups, especially when they operate in far-off countries.
+Even though there are now many universal ways of payment, different local marketplaces are still behind on that front.

 The good news is that Saudi consumers are on the right track regarding payment methods.
 Credit card transactions are increasing in comparison to Cash-on-Delivery (COD) payments.
-Moreover, electronic payments are also getting more common.
-All these changes in the consumers’ behavior regarding payments indicate that importers running B2C businesses and want to venture into the SAUDI ARABIA KSA are in for a good fortune.
+Moreover, electronic payments are also becoming more common.
+All these changes in consumer behavior regarding payments indicate that importers running B2C businesses and wanting to venture into the SAUDI ARABIA KSA are in for good fortune.

 Social Media Is Booming